Professor Mark Textor

 Expertise and public engagement

-Professor Textor currently teaches on the following courses
+Professor Textor has previously taught on the following modules

 - 7AAN2059 Philosophy of Language